awsdocs/aws-iot-docs/developerguide/device-shadow-comms-device.md

 If you want apps and services to be able to determine whether a device is connected, see [Detecting a device is connected](device-shadow-comms-app.md#thing-connection)\.

 **Important**
-Because MQTT uses a publish/subscribe communication model, you must subscribe to the response topics *before* publishing a request topic\.
-If you don't, you won't receive the response to the request that you publish\.
+Because MQTT uses a publish/subscribe communication model, you should subscribe to the response topics *before* you publish a request topic\.
+If you don't, you might not receive the response to the request that you publish\.
+If you use an [AWS IoT Device SDK](iot-sdks.md) to call the Device Shadow service APIs, this is handled for you\.

 The examples in this section use an abbreviated form of the topic where the *ShadowTopicPrefix* can refer to either a named or an unnamed shadow, as described in this table\.